Last Updated on

 4 weeks after the actual servicing, follow up with the owner of the dam.
 Her female dog should be pregnant and about 9 weeks, puppies would be born.

 In return for the paperwork, the dam owner should also give you a copy of the names and addresses of those who bought the pups.
+All information related to selling or rehoming the puppies is usually found in a Puppy Contract.

 You can watch this video for additional tips about the breeding process during the dog stud service: